Due to the volume of applications received for the Cadet November intake, we are currently not accepting new applications. Please check back in 2026.

 Minimum Requirements

-• Be a Canadian citizen or permanent resident of Canada
+• be a Canadian citizen or permanent resident of Canada

-• Be 18 years of age or older
+• be 18 years of age or older

-• Be in good physical and mental health and able to meet the physical, mental and medical requirements of the HRPS
+• be in good physical and mental health and able to meet the physical, mental, and medical requirements of the HRPS

-• Have successfully completed at least four (4) years of secondary school education or equivalent (Note: Official transcripts and diplomas will be required)
+• have successfully completed at least four (4) years of secondary school education or equivalent (Note: Official transcripts and diplomas will be required)

 International Credential Assessment Service of Canada